Ircama/construct-gallery/README.md

   - The left menu panel allows renaming labels and changing attribute labels.
 Also, by double-clicking an unused area of the left panel, new frames can be added and then labelled; subsequently, specific attributes can be associated.
 Samples can be repositioned, or deleted.
   - The hex editor (central panel) allows any kind of editing and copy/paste.
 Sequences of bytes can be pasted [in a number of different formats](https://github.com/timrid/construct-editor/pull/17#issuecomment-1367582581).
 Also, a special checkbox enables pasting Python expressions.
 Debugging tools are also provided (invoked with the right click of the mouse after selecting a sequence of bytes), to insert or convert bytes into a wide set of numeric forms as well as strings; these debug panels can be used to quickly check the most appropriate conversion method for a sequence of bytes.

-When also *bleak* is installed, the GUI includes a BLE Advertsement monitoring tool.
+When also *bleak* is installed, the GUI includes a BLE Advertisement monitoring tool.
 Advertisements are logged in their reception sequence, automatically labeled with related MAC address.

 - A filter button can be used to enter a specific MAC address to restrict logging, a portion of it or a sequence of addresses, as well as BLE local names.
 - When starting the BLE reception, a debug window is opened in background, with the possibility to control the debug level and clear the produced data.